-Trailer: WM resin replaced with 3D printed
+Trailer: WM resin & 3D printed

 Barrel: ABER